aleph2c/miros/doc/scribbleexample.rst

 We have our theory, but we are hackers not philosophers.
 We have more work to do.
 Hackers ruthlessly deploy the scientific method to seek understanding about the things they care about.
-Hackers do three hard things:
+Hackers do these four hard things over and over again:

 1. Think.
 2. Move past technical boundaries
-3. Destroy their own theories by seeking contrary evidence to gain deeper insight.
+3. Destroy their own theories by seeking contrary evidence.
+4. Learn from their mistakes

 Now that I think I understand how the statechart works, I have performed the first thing on the list.
 To try and disprove my theory, I will need to build